 How do I upload photos from my digital camera, desktop PC or Mac to Instagram?

-After returning from a much-needed family vacation from social media via a Disney cruise to the Bahamas, I now have tons of photos stored on my digital camera.
-So I’d like to share some of them via Instagram, but since they aren’t on my phone or my table, I can’t share them.
+I wanted to share some of them via Instagram, but since they aren’t on my phone or my table, I found I couldn’t share them.
 You see, unlike Facebook, Instagram doesn’t offer any way to upload photos from the Web interface.

-So, I turned to Google for ways to post my photos.
+So, I turned to Google for ways to upload my photos to Instagram from my desktop.
 Here are some queries that I tried to find a solution: